cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 [[:db/add [:user/email "christian@kodemaker.no"] :some/attr "Some value"]]
 ```

-Still, this function does feature a few traps, while the previous does not.
+Still, this function does feature a few traps, while the previous one does not.

 ## Processing command results

-Ok, so we have some tools for generating side-effects, but we are not really
+We now have some tools for generating "side-effects to be", but they must be
-applying those effects yet.
-To transact the data, this should do the trick:
+applied to have any significance.
+To transact the data, this should do the
+trick:

 ```clj
 (defn process-result